 The front part also has the Flextra rubber.
 It’s designed to encourage the bending capacity of the wearer’s toe-joints.
 It’s also optimized to accommodate the shape and dynamism of men’s feet naturally.

 The Brooks Beast 18 is one of the many Brooks running shoes that utilizes the Super DNA foam, which is responsible for carrying the foot throughout the running session.
 It has a reactive nature, so it’s capable of delivering a soft and bouncy ride.
 It also attenuates impact shock and converts the force into kinetic energy that the leg and foot can use.

 A Caterpillar Crash Pad design smoothens the heel-to-toe transitions and isolates landing shock to the specific impact point by using a segmented platform construction.

 A thermoplastic polyurethane unit is added to the midfoot section.
 It is called DRB Accel, and its purpose is to enhance medial stability and provide torsional rigidity.

-The Omega Flex Grooves are integrated to the midsole to facilitate the natural flexibility of the wearer’s foot fully.
+The Omega Flex Grooves are integrated into the midsole to facilitate the natural flexibility of the wearer’s foot fully.

 The Ultimate Sock Liner adds a bit more cushioning.
 It has a moisture-wicking capability to stave of sweat.